Museum of Croydon: Background

+Lifetimes

 Plans for the museum were developed over five years, from 1989 to 1994.
 The development process included an extensive programme of market research, undertaken in order to ascertain what the public wanted from a museum, and to make it accessible and relevant to the wider community.
 A particular effort was made to involve non-traditional museum users: participants in 8 out of 10 focus groups were selected on the basis of their ethnic diversity, their lack of educational qualifications, and their agreement with the statement that "I wouldn't be seen dead in a museum or arts centre".
 The research found that the words "Croydon", "museum" and "history" were all "turn-offs", and so the new institution was given the neutral name of "Lifetimes".
 Sally MacDonald, the principal museum officer, later explained:

 Lifetimes opened in March 1995.
 It set out to tell the story of Croydon and its people from 1840 to the present (and into the future), with the main emphasis being on the period from 1939 onwards.
 Exhibits were mainly borrowed from local residents; much information was drawn from oral history interviews; and there were no glass cases or labels (interpretation and explanation being supplied entirely through multimedia computer terminals).
 In a token acknowledgement of the borough's earlier history, an entrance sculpture was commissioned tracing Croydon's story back to the Big Bang.

 Lifetimes won an Interpret Britain Award in 1995; and the National Heritage Multimedia Award in 1996.
 Gaynor Kavanagh, lecturer in Museum Studies at the University of Leicester, hailed it as:

 However, it was also criticised for being "politically correct" (for example, in over-emphasising the presence of ethnic minorities in Croydon, even in historical periods at which their presence was highly exceptional); for its excessive populism; and for its over-reliance on new technology.
 "In the absence of labelling," wrote Maurice Davies in the Museums Journal, "screens are a cumbersome way to present basic information."
 The late start date of 1840, which left much of the borough's story unaddressed, particularly irked local historians.
 Caroline Reinhardt in The Spectator wrote:

 The museum published three leaflets relating to ethnic minority groups in Croydon, titled Black Lifetimes, South Asian Lifetimes and Irish Lifetimes.
 The last of these was withdrawn after it drew complaints from David Trimble, leader of the Ulster Unionist Party, of pro-republican bias.

+Museum of Croydon

 Lifetimes closed for a major refurbishment and redesign in December 2004.
 It re-opened, now rebranded as the Museum of Croydon, in September 2006.
 The re-styled galleries won the FX International Interior Design Award for Best Museum & Gallery in 2007.
 Many of the exhibits and themes included in Lifetimes were retained in the new displays; but, among other changes, the start date for the historical story was pushed back to 1800, and the Riesco Gallery was redesigned so that it could also display, in addition to the ceramics, items from Croydon's Roman and Anglo-Saxon collections.